BurntSushi/goim/DESIGN.md

   - Tables for storing attributes about entities (e.g., plot, goof)

 All entity and attribute tables are completely wiped whenever they are updated.
 The atom and name tables are not.
-(This can result in stale but benign rows in the atom and name tables.)
+This can result in stale but benign rows in the atom and name tables, but it preserves primary keys across updates.

 All rows in all tables (sans migration meta data) are immutable.